patriciogonzalezvivo/eyeo16/README.md

 This **forces me to think of algorithms from the perspective of the pixels**... the **atoms**... the **minimal components**.

-And I'm not there yet, but I think this simplicity can be an expressive language.
+And I'm not there yet, but I think **the simplicity of shaders can be an expressive language**.

 --